jayantchoubey/4-Intro-to-CSS/README.md

   13) 4-classselector.css --> css file for id selectors (linked to 5-idselector.html).
   14) blogpage11.html --> blogpage 10 with added styles using id and class selectors (linked to blogpage11.css).
   15) blogpage11.css --> css file for blogpage11.html (linked to blogpage11.html).
+  16) 6-specificity.html --> html file showing what is the priorities of all styling methods when used together (linked to 6-specificity.css).
+  17) 6-specificity.css --> css file for 6-specificity.html (linked to 6-specificity.html).